backdrop-contrib/taxonomy_set_lineage/README.txt

 How it works:
 If any vocabularies have lineage set, we check entities when they are saved to see if they have fields referring to these vocabularies.
 If so, we automatically select all parent terms of manually selected terms.

 Note that this does not override the maximum number of terms selectable in a field.
 If for a given field, content creators are only allowed to select one term, this module will not be able to set any parent terms in that field.

 This module should work with any drupal language / i18n / localization strategy.
+This module will only set parents on the terms in the language that was just changed / edited.
+That means in a multilingual field with terms selectable independently for each language, if you change which French taxonomy terms are selected, only the French terms will be processed to select parents, not the English terms on the same field.
+This follows the principle of least surprise.

 Configuration can be found at admin/structure/taxonomy/taxonomy_set_lineage or on the Taxonomy set Lineage tab visible from the taxonomy administration screen.